 Prohibit bribes, kickbacks or any other form of improper payment, direct or indirect, to any representative of government, labor union, customer or supplier in order to obtain a contract, some other commercial benefit or government action;

-Prohibit gifts or favors of more than nominal value to or from our customers or suppliers without the prior authorization of compliance officer;
+Prohibit gifts or favors of more than nominal value to or from our customers or suppliers without the prior authorization of Ethics Officer;

 Limit marketing and client entertainment expenditures to those that are necessary, prudent, job-related and consistent with our policies;